 Free Application for Federal Student Aid (FAFSA) - A financial application that the U.S. Department of Education uses to determine student's federal financial aid eligibility.
 Liberty requires that this application be filed if you are to receive any institutional aid.
 Students should use the IRS Data Retrieval Tool if available when completing the FAFSA.
 For more information, visit this link.

-Grace Period - A six-month period before the first payment must be made on a Stafford subsidized or unsubsidized loan.
+Grace Period - A six-month period before the first payment must be made on a Federal Direct student loan.
 The grace period starts the day after a borrower ceases to be enrolled at least half-time.
 During the grace period on an unsubsidized loan, accumulating interest must be paid or it will be capitalized.

 Graduate student - A Liberty University student pursuing a degree beyond a bachelor's (four-year) degree.